 Your well-being and overall wellness are of utmost importance to us, and we are committed to supporting you throughout your training.
 Please do not hesitate to reach out to any of us with any questions about student life at Alpert Medical School.

-The mission of the Office of Student Affairs is to support our medical students in their development as a community of individuals who are thriving personally and professionally.
-To advance this goal, we aim to support an open and caring learning environment at AMS and its affiliates, to serve as an accessible and responsive resource for our students, and to promote the personal, academic, and career development of our students.
+The mission of the AMS Office of Student Affairs is to support our medical students in their development as a community of individuals who are thriving personally and professionally.
+To advance this goal, we aim to support an open, caring, and inclusive learning environment at AMS and its affiliates, to serve as an accessible and responsive resource for our students, and to promote the personal, academic, and career development of our students.

 Alex Morang, MA